(What is the issue and why is it important?)

 Recommendations / Best Practices

 (My time is limited.
 Where should I start for the most impact?)

 - Grades.
-Disclosing grades in public forums (like the discussion board or Collaborate web conferencing platform) is considered to be a violation of FERPA as confidentiality cannot be guaranteed.
+Disclosing grades in public forums (such as a discussion thread or web conferencing platform) is considered to be a violation of FERPA as confidentiality cannot be guaranteed.
 Similarly, grades cannot be posted anywhere in the course that other students may see them.
-The best place for posting grade information is in the Blackboard Grade Center where students see only their own information.
+The best place for posting grade information is in the Canvas grades, where students see only their own information.